-The second use case concerns GFZ, the German Research Centre for Geosciences.
-GFZ provides valuable seismological services in the form of a seismological infrastructure named GEOFON [7].
+The second use-case concerns GFZ, the German Research Centre for Geosciences.
+GFZ provides valuable seismological services in the form of a seismological infrastructure named GEOFON [7] to research and better understand our complex system Earth.

 GFZ is one of the members of the EPOS initiative (European Plate Observatory System) [5] and, in this context, collaborates with other two seismological data centres related to EPOS (KNMI, INGV) in the EUDAT project.